-You should carefully consider the following risk factors together with the other information contained in this Annual Report, including our financial statements and the related notes appearing in this report.
-We cannot assure you that any of the events discussed in the risk factors below will not occur.
-If any of the following risks actually occur, they may materially harm our business and our financial condition and results of operations.
+You should carefully consider the following risk factors together with the other information contained in this Annual Report, including our financial statements, the related notes and "Management's Discussion and Analysis of Financial Condition and Results of Operations" appearing in this report.
+The occurrence of any of the following risks, or of additional risks and uncertainties not presently known to us or that we currently believe to be immaterial, could materially and adversely affect our business and our financial condition and results of operations.
 In this event, the market price of our securities could decline and your investment could be lost.
 You should understand that it is not possible to predict or identify all such risks.
 Consequently, you should not consider the following to be a complete discussion of all potential risks or uncertainties.